-Clearly, professional esports are already a big deal.
+Clearly, professional esports is already a big deal.

-College varsity esports are another avenue in which colleges can attract students, celebrate diversity of interests on campus, and invest money to benefit more of their student body.
+College varsity esports is another avenue in which colleges can attract students, celebrate the diversity of interests on campus, and invest money to benefit more of their student body.

 With esports, a little investing goes a long way.